 The Ministry of Digital Development stated that the solution was developed jointly with telecom operators and is already operating in pilot mode.
-The agency emphasized that user identification or passing a captcha to access is not required.
+The agency stressed that user identification or passing a captcha to access is not required.

 At the same time, Telegram and WhatsApp were not included in the list, as well as most banking applications — only Gazprombank is represented from credit organizations.